miguelmota/ethereum-development-with-go-book/zh/event-read/README.md

 fmt.Println(hash.Hex()) // 0xe79e73da417710ae99aa2088575580a60415d359acfad9cdd3382d59c80281d4
 ```

 That's all there is to reading and parsing logs.
-To learn how to subscribe to logs, read the [previous section](../event-subscribe).
+To learn how to subscribe to logs, read the [上个章节](../event-subscribe).

 ---